experientials/zishell/README.rst

     boards

-Lists all of the boards that rshell is currently connected to, their names, and the connection.
+Lists all of the boards that zishell is currently connected to, their names, and the connection.

 You can give a custom name to a board with either copying over a :code:`board.py`